UK gives £160m to global net zero efforts as domestic pledges curbed

 The £160 million funding envelope is part of wider UK international efforts to assist developing countries in tackling climate change, which includes a commitment to spend £11.6 billion on international climate finance between 2021 and 2026.

-Energy Security Secretary Claire Coutinho is set to join her French counterpart, Agnes Pannier-Runacher, in Paris on Thursday for the Climate Mobilisation Forum.
+Energy Security Secretary Claire Coutinho joined her French counterpart, Agnes Pannier-Runacher, in Paris on Thursday for the Climate Mobilisation Forum.

-At the gathering, Ms Coutinho, a close ally of Mr Sunak’s, will meet leading businesses and philanthropists looking to invest in developing technologies.
+Ms Coutinho, a close ally of Mr Sunak’s, met with leading businesses and philanthropists looking to invest in developing technologies at the event.

-Her department said the Cabinet minister would stress the need for international co-operation to reduce global emissions during those meetings.
+Speaking ahead of the meetings, her department said the Cabinet minister would stress the need for international co-operation to reduce global emissions.